jdamata/terraform-provider-sonarqube/docs/sonarqube_qualitygate_project_association.md

-# sonarqube_qualitygate_condition
+# sonarqube_qualitygate_project_association
-Provides a Sonarqube Quality Gate Condition resource.
-This can be used to create and manage Sonarqube Quality Gate conditions.
+Provides a Sonarqube Quality Gate Project association resource.
+This can be used to associate a Quality Gate to a Project

 ## Example: create a quality gate
 ```terraform